 ONGOING SURVEILLANCE

-The gains from automation are most beneficial when sustained over the long-term.
-This requires consistent monitoring to ensure maximum usage and adherence to exception-based workflows.
-Recommended modifications can be proactively offered, based on learning from this surveillance.
+Sustainable gains from automation are the objective.
+Achieving long-term benefits requires consistent monitoring to ensure maximum usage and adherence to exception-based workflows.
+Helpful modifications can be proactively recommended based on learning from this surveillance.

 STANDARDIZATION COMBINED WITH FLEXIBILITY

-Automation should be standardized across the industry with the flexibility to handle an organization’s specific needs and priorities.
-That approach simplifies implementation and future upgrades, avoiding pitfalls that frequently plague fully custom solutions, and provides adaptability to satisfy individual needs and changes over time.
+Automation should adhere to industry standards while retaining flexibility to handle an organization’s specific needs, priorities and changes over time.
+That approach simplifies implementation and future upgrades, avoiding pitfalls that frequently plague fully custom solutions.
 Before adopting any type of automation, providers should first conduct or request a workflow analysis to ensure an automation solution will achieve the desired goals with minimal disruption to operations or staff.

 Conclusion